trymnilsen/kingdomarchitect/README.md

 Medieval simulation and city builder game for the browser.
 Built in typescript, featuring:
   - 🗺️ A custom ECS and scenegraph
   - 📐 It's own declarative UI framework
-  - 🧠 A goal oriented action planner (GOAP) for npc, faction and city behaviour
+  - 🧠 A behaviour planner and system for npc, faction and city logic
-  - 🎨 A 2D canvas renderer with typesafe asset references via codegen.
+  - 🎨 A 2D canvas renderer with typesafe asset references via codegen
   - 📡 Single and multiplayer architecture over websockets
   - 💾 Unified persistence for IndexedDB (singleplayer) and SQLite (multiplayer) with declarative migrations